 - It is important that you read and understand your policy

-- Coverage under this plan is available for spouses and children and these rates can be obtained online at UHCSR when you enroll
+- Coverage under this plan is available for spouses and children and these rates can be obtained online at UHCSR.

 Applying for a Health Insurance Waiver

-Waiver application must be completed each fall or in the first weeks of your first semester
+Waiver application must be completed at the beginning of each academic year or the first few weeks of your first semester.

 The waiver process will exempt you from purchasing the university sponsored health plan under two conditions only:

 - You are insured by your government sponsored U.S. based health plan (Saudia Arabia, Kuwait, UAE, Iraq, Amideast, Oman)

 - You are covered under a U.S. employer based health plan as a dependent of your parent or spouse.
 In this case, you must purchase the medical evacuation and repatriation plan separately ($75).

 Policies that do not meet one of the two conditions above will not be accepted as adequate insurance coverage.

 After you apply for a waiver you will be instructed to bring a copy of your insurance policy with the schedule of benefits to the International Students and Scholars Office (ISSO) at 157 North Foundation Hall.